-A learning architecture is a functional framework analogous to building architecture.
-It serves as the structural foundation on which a learning program is built.
-As the educational model shifts towards more diverse teaching methods, architecture plays a crucial role in creating learning environments that foster collaboration, problem-solving, and deep understanding.
+A learning architecture is a functional framework that is not all that different from building architecture.
+It is a structural foundation on which a corporate learning program is built.
+As the educational model is shifting towards more diverse teaching methods, architecture has a significant opportunity to create those learning environments conducive to collaboration, problem-solving, and deep understanding.